jnozsc/mpv-nightly-build/README.md

 Well, I use `mpv.app` on macOS only.

+### System requirements

+A modern Macintosh machine officially supported by Apple.

+[Vintage and obsolete products](https://support.apple.com/en-us/HT201624), Hackintosh or any other third-party patched macOS versions are untested, cannot and does not guarantee the functionality or performance.

 ### I am still on the previous major release of macOS/OSX, does it work?

 | macOS | version | compatibility |